uwblueprint/bootcamp-mern-rest/README.md

 $ cd bootcamp-mern-rest
 ```

-3. Edit your backend code to connect with the MongoDB database
+3. Set up your MongoDB database (your local server will connect to this, to persist data)

     a.
-In `/backend/.env.sample`, replace `<username>` with any username.
+Create a [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register) account and sign-in

     b.
-In the connection string, replace `<password>` with any password.
+Create a new project called blueprint-bootcamp (you may need to create an organization first)

     c.
-Rename `/backend/.env.sample` to `/backend/.env`.
+Click "Build a Database" > "Shared" (the free option) > "Create"

     d.
+Keep all default options on the "Create a cluster" page and click "Create a cluster".
+Wait 1-3 minutes for your cluster to be provisioned

+    e.
+When your cluster is ready, click "Connect"

+    f.
+Select "Add your current IP" and confirm

+    g.
+Create a database user and a password (avoid special characters). **Please remember this password**.
+Then click "choose a connection method"

+    h.
+Click "Connect your application".
+Ensure the driver is set for Node.js version 3.6 or later (this should be the default).
+Then copy the connection string (should look something like `mongodb+srv://...`)

+4. Edit your backend code to connect with the MongoDB database
+    a.
+In `/backend/.env.sample`, replace `<your-database-url>` with the connection string.

+    b.
+In the connection string, replace `<username>` with the username set ealier and replace `<password>` with the password you set earlier as well.

+    c.
+In the connection string, just after `.... mongodb.net/`, insert `bootcamp` just before `?retryWrites=true&w=majority`.
+So the end of the string should look like this: `.. mongodb.net/bootcamp?retryWrites=true&w=majority`.

+    d.
+Also change `MONGO_INITDB_ROOT_USERNAME` and `MONGO_INITDB_ROOT_PASSWORD` to the correct values set earlier.

+    d.
+Rename `/backend/.env.sample` to `/backend/.env`

-In `backend/persistence/initDb.js`, set `SEED_DB` to `true` on line 9.
-This will populate your database with some fake data we created upon start up.
+    e.
+In `backend/persistence/initDb.js`, set `SEED_DB` to `true`.
+This will populate your database with some fake data we created upon start up

 5. Run the application
 ```